Skip to content

 4.4

-N26's premium offering includes a Mastercard that works worldwide with no foreign exchange fees.
+N26's premium offering: a Mastercard with no foreign exchange fees worldwide.
 The Metal plan includes comprehensive travel insurance, dedicated customer support, and exclusive partner offers.
-The sleek metal card is a nice touch for frequent travelers.
+EUR 16.90 per month.

 Best for: Frequent international travelers and digital nomads who want travel insurance included